 Why study African trypanosomiasis?

 African trypanosomiasis or "African sleeping sickness" remains one of the world's most neglected diseases with ~60 million people at risk and ~5,000 new cases reported annually in sub-Saharan Africa.
-The disease is uniformly fatal if untreated, available treatments are highly toxic and/or difficult to administer, and no vaccines currently exist.
+Available treatments are highly toxic & no vaccines currently exist.
 There is, therefore, an urgent need for the identification of novel therapeutic targets.

 The causative agent is T. brucei - a single-celled flagellated protozoan parasite that lives and multiplies in blood and lymphatic tissues of infected mammals: humans, cattle, horses, wildebest, etc. They are transmitted by insect vectors known as tse-tse flies of Glossina spp. but some species can also be transmitted mechanically.
 We can culture parasites both in vivo and in vitro in the lab.
 The availability of molecular and experimental tools: targeted gene disruption, epitope-tagging, constitutive & conditional expression, dominant-negative phenotypes, conditional RNA silencing, and “omics” approaches make T. brucei a powerful "model" system to study both evolutionarily "divergent" and evolutionarily "conserved" biological processes.